kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Glitchless.md

 - Talk to Zherron: 4,1
 - While outside: 1,3 (this skips the large first battle, DO NOT mess this up)
 - Azkul talks to you (again): 5,3, to get 1k credits and skip the battle
-- Vrook: 9 (teaches you Ataru force form)
+- Vrook: 9 (teaches you Ataru force form) (-8 Alignment Points, Alignment Points so far = 30)
 - Afterwards, exit to the Ebon Hawk and fly to Onderon.

 ## Dxun